Asking for a Reconsideration

 Approximately three months later, you get the news.
 Your application has been denied.
 The Canada Pension Plan Medical Adjudicator, based on the information you provided, has determined you do not meet the legislative criteria.
 You may not have a clear understanding as to why they think you are not eligible for the benefits you feel entitled to.
 How do you get Canada Pension Plan to reconsider their decision?

-To request reconsideration, you must do it in writing and you must sent it to CPP within 90 days after the date you received your letter of denial.
+To request reconsideration, you must do it in writing and you must send it to CPP within 90 days after the date you received your letter of denial.
 Reconsideration is the first step in the administrative review process in which you have to appeal Canada Pension Plans’ decision.
 The reconsideration step provides you with the opportunity to explain why you are dissatisfied with the decision.
 You can also add information that was not in your initial application.

 Reconsideration Provides a New Review of Your Disability Application